nora-bruns/picdatalab/_projects/savebrain.md

 -	Enabling short-term observation in the ED before admission or discharge
 -	Supporting home monitoring via a smartphone app

-The study will be conducted in a multicenter cluster-randomized stepped-wedge trial with hospitalization rates and unplanned return visits as primary outcomes.
+The study will be conducted in a multicenter cluster-randomized stepped-wedge trial with hospitalization rates and unplanned return visits as co-primary outcomes.

 ## Funding
 -	Innovations G-BA